 Great leaders and managers know the people they have working for them...who they are, their strengths, their weaknesses, and their goals.
 How you interact with your employees directly influences their engagement at the workplace.

-Check out these 3 practical employee engagement strategies to start building an engaged workforce now.
+Check out these 3 practical employee engagement tips to start building an engaged workforce now.

 Oftentimes, a company will ask its employees to voice their opinions regarding issues and challenges at work.
 When employees do that, they expect action to follow.